Lunar Landing Research Vehicle: History

 After conceptual planning and meetings with engineers from Bell Aerosystems, Buffalo, New York, a company with experience in vertical takeoff and landing (VTOL) aircraft, NASA issued Bell a $50,000 study contract in December 1961.
-Bell had independently conceived a similar, free-flying simulator, and out of this study came the NASA Headquarters' endorsement of the LLRV concept, resulting in a $3.6 million production contract awarded to Bell on February 1, 1963, for delivery of the first of two vehicles for flight studies at the FRC within 14 months.
+Bell had independently conceived a similar, free-flying simulator, and out of this study came the NASA Headquarters' endorsement of the LLRV concept, resulting in a $3.6 million production contract to Bell on February 1, 1963, for delivery of the first of two vehicles for flight studies at the FRC within 14 months.

-LLRV#1 was shipped from Bell to FRC in April.
-LLRV#2 was also shipped at the same time, but in parts.
-Because of a potential cost overrun, the FRC Director, Paul Bickle, decided to have it assembled and tested at FRC.
-The emphasis then was on LLRV#1.
+LLRV-1 was shipped from Bell to FRC in April.
+LLRV-2 was also shipped at the same time, but in parts.
+Because of a potential cost overrun, FRC Director Paul Bickle decided to have it assembled and tested at FRC.
+The emphasis then was on LLRV-1.
 It was first readied for flight on a tilt table constructed at FRC to evaluate its engine operation without actually flying it.
 The scene then shifted to the old South Base area of Edwards.

-The first three flights of #1 were made on October 30, 1964 by FRC's senior research test pilot, Joe Walker.
-He continued to pilot a number of flights through December 1964, after which flights were shared with Don Mallick, also a FRC research pilot, and Jack Kleuver, the Army's senior helicopter test pilot.
-Familiarization flights were also made by NASA Manned Spacecraft Center (later Johnson Space Center) pilots Joseph Algranti and H.E.
-Ream.
+The first three flights of #1 were made on October 30, 1964, by FRC senior research test pilot Joe Walker.
+He flew test flights through December 1964, after which flights were shared with Don Mallick, also a FRC research pilot, and Jack Kleuver, the Army's senior helicopter test pilot.
+Familiarization flights were also made by Joseph Algranti and H.E.
+Ream, pilots with NASA Manned Spacecraft Center (later Johnson Space Center).

 Modifications were later made to the cockpits of both LLRVs to better simulate the actual Lunar Module.
 These included the addition of the LM's three-axis hand controller and throttle.
 A Styrofoam cockpit enclosure was also added to simulate the pilot's restricted view in the LM.